saurabhmathur96/uncertain-classifier/README.md

 ## Aleatoric uncertainty
-- Data is out-of-domain, i.e. the image is noisy.
+- Data is out-of-domain or the data is noisy.
 - Cannot be fixed with more data

 <img src="./combined_aleatoric_high.png">